kkapple/styleguide/_posts/2016-09-289-04-grammar-and-mechanics.markdown

 Please see the Chicago Manual of Style for full list of examples.

 To type an ellipsis, please follow AP Style: three periods with a space both before and after.

+###### ETHNIC PREFERENCE
+Do not mention ethnic identity unless it is relevant to what you are writing about.
+When interviewing a person or reporting on an event, always ask someone for his/her preferred ethnic identity.

+*African-American, black*<br>
+Either term is appropriate provided someone does not express a preference.

+*Native American/American Indian*<br>
+The two terms have the same meaning.
+Follow the individual’s preference, or use the specific national affiliation, such as Cherokee or Seminole.

+*Asian, Asian-American*<br>
+Asian refers to anyone from Asia; Asian-American refers specifically to those of Asian ancestry who are permanent U.S. residents or American citizens.

+*Hispanic, Latino/Latina/Chicano/Chicana*<br>
+Recent polls show that a majority of those whose ethnic origin is in a Spanish-speaking country prefer to be called Hispanic rather than Latino/a.
+But there is a strong sentiment among some that "Hispanic" is a reminder of Spain's not-always-enlightened colonial domination of Latin America.
+In general, either term is appropriate, but ask individuals if they have a preference.
+Chicano/a is sometimes used in a derogatory manner, but has also been embraced by some Hispanic/Latino activists.
+Do not use unless it is the individual’s preference.
+Most Hispanics/ Latinos say they’d rather be identified by a country-specific designation (Puerto Rican; Mexican-American; Salvadoran).

+*Mexican, Mexican-American* <br>
+Mexican refers to someone born in Mexico; Mexican-American to someone who is a permanent resident or citizen of the U.S.
+When combining another nationality with American, use a hyphen: German-American, African- American, Mexican-American.
+But no hyphen for Native American, Latin American, North American, South American.

+###### EXCLAMATION POINTS
+Please use sparingly unless part of quoted speech.
+Because we are an excitable bunch, there is a tendency to overuse exclamation points at Vimeo, so try to keep your written enthusiasm in check.
+Remember that the more you use exclamation points, the less effective any of those individual exclamation points will be.

+###### FOREIGN WORDS OR TERMS
+If a foreign word or phrase is not commonly used in English, put the first usage in italics.
+If you feel a significant number of readers will not understand the word, provide a translation: "The dancer was wearing a *huipile* — a bright-colored, woven top — with plain black tights."

+If the word is foreign but commonplace in English usage — "et cetera," "doppelganger," "enfant terrible" — it does not need to be italicized.

+Proper nouns in foreign languages do not need to be italicized.
+Example: "Have you seen this sweet vid about Christo and Jean-Claude wrapping the Reichstag?"

+Foreign book/movie/music/artwork titles are set in italics, followed by a parenthetical translation that is NOT italicized.
+Example: "Carlos Reygadas' *Stellet Licht* (Silent Light) is one of my favorite movies."

 [chicago-manual]: http://www.chicagomanualofstyle.org/home.html
 [merriam-webster]: http://www.merriam-webster.com/